GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     ```

 5. Does Kotlin's requirement for all variables to be classes mean that they are not "primitive types"?
 What happens behind the scenes?
+    In Kotlin, all variables are held as classes.
+However, these classes are converted to their primitive forms through special optimizations during bytecode conversion.
+Data held as Int class in Kotlin is represented as the primitive int type in Java.
+This applies to all variables except String, which is held as a class both in Kotlin and Java.

 6. Explain the concept of "Type Safety".
 7. What should we do to make a variable nullable?